Prehistoric Iberia: Neolithic

 The location of Perdigões, in Reguengos de Monsaraz, is thought to have been an important location.
 Twenty small ivory statues dating to 4,500 years BP have been discovered there since 2011.
-It has constructions dating back to about 5,500 years.
-It has a necropolis.
-Outside the location there is a cromlech.
-The Almendres Cromlech site, in Évora, has megaliths from the late 6th to the early 3rd millennium BC.
-The Anta Grande do Zambujeiro, also in Évora, is dated between 4000 and 3000 BC.
+It has constructions including a necropolis, dating back to about 5,500 years.
+Outside of the vicinity of Perdigões, there is also a cromlech.
+The Almendres Cromlech site in Évora, has megaliths from the late 6th to the early 3rd millennium BC.
+The Anta Grande do Zambujeiro, also in Évora, is dated to between 4000 and 3000 BC.
 The Antequera Dolmens date from after c.
 3700 BC.
 The Dolmen of Cunha Baixa, in Mangualde Municipality, is dated between 3000 and 2500 BC.
 The Cave of Salemas was used as a burial ground during the Neolithic.